 Waste tracking is certainly an integral part of your overall costing.
 It doesn’t end there of course.
 Every single order makes its contribution to the overall expenses of the company.

-If you cannot track your costs then you are in financial limbo.
-Knowing that your material cost $100 and that you billed the customer $600 doesn’t necessarily mean that you made a profit!
+If you cannot track your costs, then you are in financial limbo.
+Knowing that your material costs $100 and that you billed the customer $600 doesn’t necessarily mean that you made a profit!
 Facts matter.